Discover the best journalism tools that will help you become a more effective reporter.

 Used for: grammar and plagiarism checkers

 It’s common to experience RSI when spending lots of time typing at a desk.
-Dictation software can help journalists write the first drafts of their stories much faster, all while avoiding these types of injuries.
+Dictation software can help journalists write the first drafts of their stories much faster via dictation, all while avoiding these types of injuries.
 It’s also more affordable than transcription software, which charges a per minute fee.

 Read our Dragon Anywhere review

-The above is just an overview of some of the great journalism tools out there.
+The above is an overview of some of the great journalism tools available.
 Of course, there are many more out there and as the world of media changes, even more, will appear.